-The study also explored epistemic value in shaping household shopping behavior, particularly in the selection of food and restaurants via food delivery applications.
+The study examined the role of epistemic value in influencing household shopping behavior, with a particular focus on the selection of food and restaurants through food delivery applications.
 Consumers often consider factors such as high star ratings, proximity, price comparisons, promotional offers, and customer reviews when selecting food and restaurants.
 The participants reported feeling comfortable using food delivery apps due to the wide variety of menu options, including those for children and infants.
 The user-friendly interface of these apps, featuring images of the food items, made it easier for consumers to choose their desired meals.
 According to previous studies, user-friendly applications are not necessarily the ones with the most features but those that are efficient and practical to use, which leads to greater consumer satisfaction.